top of page

 Ronan Drebber is just a teen from Homer, Alaska...

+The snowmachine hit the ridgeline at full throttle and I let it go light.
 That's the feeling.
 That half-second of suspension, skis off the snow, engine screaming at nothing, the whole machine weightless in a way machines have no business being.
 I'd been chasing that feeling for eight days.
 You learn things about yourself at seventeen that they don't put in brochures.
 One of them is this: you can not-think about anything if you go fast enough and don't stop.
 The brain has a governor on it.
 Physics overrides grief.
 Physics doesn't care who died.

 I came down hard on the back side of the ridge and the machine bit and I was moving again.